-The School Board may enter into agreements for legal services with one or more attorneys or law firms to be the Board Attorney(s).
+The School Board may retain legal services with one or more attorneys or law firms to be the Board Attorney(s).
 The Board Attorney represents the School Board in its capacity as the governing body for the School District.
-The Board Attorney shall not represent another client if the representation involves a concurrent conflict of interest, unless permitted by the Ill.
-Rules of Professional Conduct adopted by the Ill.
-Supreme Court.
 The Board Attorney serves on a retainer or other fee arrangement as determined in advance.
-The Board Attorney will provide services as described in the agreement for legal services.
+The Board Attorney will provide services as described in the agreement for legal services or as memorialized by an engagement letter.
+The District will only pay for legal services that are provided in accordance with the agreement for legal services, as memorialized by an engagement letter, or that are otherwise authorized by this policy or a majority of the Board.

-The attorney will: